foundation/foundation-sites/docs/pages/media-object.md

 ---
-title: Media-Object
+title: Media Object
-description: Media Objects are super useful componets for displaying an item, usually an image, alongside some content, usually text.
+description: Media objects are super useful componets for displaying an item, usually an image, alongside some content, usually text.
 You could put lists, grids, or even other media objects inside.
-sass:
-  - scss/components/_media-object.scss
+sass: scss/components/_media-object.scss
 ---

-### Media-item on the left
+### Media item on the left

 ```html_example
 <div class="media-object">